kwaldenphd/matplotlib-intro/README.md

 plt.plot(data)
 ```

-11. We pass our data to `plt.plot()` and a line plot is generated.

-12. Plots in `matplotlib` reside within a `Figure` object.

-13. These figures contain one or more `Axes`, which are the area where points can be added or specified usign x-y coordinates for 2-D plots.

-14. Once the `Figure` object has been created, we can add start adding elements to the plot.
+Plots in `matplotlib` reside within a `Figure` object.
+These figures contain one or more `Axes`, which are the area where points can be added or specified usign x-y coordinates for 2-D plots.
+Once the `Figure` object has been created, we can add start adding elements to the plot.

-15. The easiest way to create a figure is using `pyplot.subplots()`.
+The easiest way to create a figure is using `pyplot.subplots()`.
+We can then use `axes.plot()` to create axes and add data.

-16. NOTE: Because we have loaded the package using `import matplotlib.pyplot as plot`, we can use `plt` as shorthand for `pyplot`.
+- NOTE: Because we have loaded the package using `import matplotlib.pyplot as plot`, we can use `plt` as shorthand for `pyplot`.

-17. We can then use `axes.plot()` to create axes and add data.

-18. Another line plot using a list of number values:
+Another example that uses two lists of integer values to generate a line plot:

 ```Python
 # import package
 import matplotlib.pyplot as plt